 Here, given that the initial frustrations voiced were founded in fact, the Board dismissed the employer’s categorization of them as defamatory.
 No distinction was acknowledged between the original poster and the subsequent comments, so all received protection.

 This ruling is hardly the only one concerning social media use by employees in recent years.
 It is difficult to imagine the Board reining in such statements in the future, so business owners must put real thought into disciplining an employee for their social media activities.
-To be safe, employers should speak to someone well-experienced and up-to-date with employment law—a Creative Business Lawyer®, for example.
+To be safe, employers should speak to someone well-experienced and up-to-date with employment law—like those at Lucere Legal.

 We help business owners avoid costly legal disputes through proactive business planning, including crafting agreements and procedures to ensure you comply with state and federal law.
-To learn more about our personal approach to business planning, call us today at 612-206-3700 or reach out via our online contact form to schedule your comprehensive LIFT™ Foundation Audit.
+To learn more about our personal approach to business planning, call us today at 612-206-3700 or reach out via our online contact form to schedule a small business consultation session.

 Image Courtesy of Stuart Miles | FreeDigitalPhotos.net